lsxliron/Zahn-Center-Hackathon-Starter-Kit/flask_example/README.md

     db.PrimaryKeyConstraint(id)
 ```

-You can find more information on SQLAlchemy data types [here](http://docs.sqlalchemy.org/en/latest/core/type_basics.html)
+You can find more information on SQLAlchemy data types and their arguments [here](http://docs.sqlalchemy.org/en/latest/core/type_basics.html)

-The following is a very basic usage
+The following is a very basic usage of SQLAlchemy
 ```python

 from app import db